 A business listing’s ultimate purpose for Google is to provide a physical location for users to visit.
 When the address is only temporarily staffed, users may be confused or annoyed.
 Google wants to avoid these issues for its users.

 You must display clear business signage at the coworking space to qualify for a Google business listing, which helps your customers identify where to visit for an appointment.
 Having signage helps communicate permanency to a location space and shows Google that your business is legitimate.

 This may be difficult to accomplish if your business is operating out of a temporary coworking site.
-To create and verify the Google My Business listing, you may need to work with the coworking property owner to display the proper permanent signage.
+To create and verify the Google Business Profile listing, you may need to work with the coworking property owner to display the proper permanent signage.

 Do Not Falsify Business Location Information

 When creating any Google business listing, you should never lie or provide false information.
 Although coworking spaces present their own unique issues, do not make up information to make it seem like your business has its own location.

 For example, do not make up a suite number for your business.
 Either Google will find out or your customers may become confused.
 This decision may ultimately hurt your case for a business listing.
 To help meet this requirement, consider reserving a specific place for your business within the coworking space.